 Riding Unicorns: Venture Capital | Entrepreneurship | Technology

-Riding Unicorns is the go-to podcast for anyone interested in venture capital and high-growth startups.
+Riding Unicorns is a podcast featuring the world's best minds from venture and startups.
 Hosted by VCs James Pringle and Hector Mason, the show explores what it takes to build and back successful tech unicorns.
-Each episode features candid conversations with top founders, operators, and investors unpacking the strategies, challenges, and insights behind scaling category-defining companies.
+Each episode features conversations with top founders, operators, and investors unpacking the strategies, challenges, and insights behind scaling category-defining companies.
 From fundraising and product-market fit to hiring, growth, and beyond, no topic is off-limits.
 Whether you're a founder, VC, angel investor, or just curious about the world of startups, you’ll find valuable takeaways in every episode.

 Nikola Mrkšić, Co-Founder & CEO at PolyAI on Building One of the World’s Leading Voice AI Companies